-You’ve probably seen taurine labelled in bold print as one of the staple ingredients in many of your sports supplements.
-That’s because this non-essential amino acid is said to be useful in increasing muscle mass, as it is very abundant in muscle tissue.
+You’ve probably seen Taurine labelled in bold print as one of the staple ingredients in many sports supplements.
+That’s because this non-essential amino acid is said to be useful in increasing muscle mass, as it’s very abundant in muscle tissue.

 Taurine has received considerable attention for its neuroprotective effects, and its ability to maintain cellular integrity throughout the central nervous system.
 Taurine supplementation has often been used for improving fatigue and mental and athletic performance, as well as a treatment strategy for congestive heart failure, and hypertension.

 We all remember our favourite quote from grade 8 science: